By-Laws

 3.3 REAPPLICATION

-Dues reapplication shall be submitted by set deadline of each year.
+Dues reapplication shall be submitted by a set deadline of each year.

 3.4 CHANGES